Havlirob/backward-cpp/README.md

 ## API

-If you don't want to limit yourself to the defaults offered by `backward.cpp`, and you want to take some random stack traces for whatever reason and pretty print them the way you love or you decide to send them all to your buddies over the Internet, you will appreciate the simplicity of Backward's API.
+If you don't want to limit yourself to the defaults offered by `backward.cpp`, and you want to take some random stack traces for whatever reason and pretty-print them the way you love or you decide to send them all to your buddies over the Internet, you will appreciate the simplicity of Backward's API.

 ### Stacktrace